HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_siteminder.md

         |/connections/thumbnail/form/api/imageProxy|
         |Wikis|/wikis/follow/atomfba|

-    2. Using the Agent Object and Forms Authentication Scheme that you created in [Step 3.a](t_secure_with_siteminder.md#SubstepConfigureTheWebAgentForIBM.) and [Step 4](t_secure_with_siteminder.md#StepSpecifyYourSiteMinderAuthent...), create SiteMinder realms that are protected by basic authentication.
+    2. Using the Agent Object and Forms Authentication Scheme that you created in Step 3a and Step 4, create SiteMinder realms that are protected by basic authentication.

-        See the [Realms that require basic authentication](t_secure_with_siteminder.md#RealmsThatRequireBasicAuthenticati) table for a list of URLs that are protected by basic authentication.
+        See the *Realms that require basic authentication* table for a list of URLs that are protected by basic authentication.

         |Application|Protected URL resource|
         |-----------|----------------------|